-Obama was both ignorant and damn near offensive when he proclaimed that America is not red states and blue states but united states.
-At this moment, the rich keep winning.
-And they win big.
-Why should we ever expect this to change?
+Obama was both ignorant and damn near offensive when he proclaimed that America is neither red states nor blue states but united states.
+The only matter uniting states is cold hard cash.
+We should never expect this to change.

 America has the means to end poverty, end hunger, end wage inequality, provide affordable, exceptional education, provide affordable healthcare and housing, give women equal pay, give women, minorities and the LGBT community equal opportunities and rights, end interminable military spending and empire-building, rehab a failing infrastructure, exchange imports for exports… and yet we elect and appoint and revere rich, white males who choose, over and over and over again, to sustain the status quo so they can maintain a massive fleet of yachts to water-ski behind.

 Does our government represent us?
 No. Do we care?
 Not so much.
 Can we expect and accept that things will only get worse... and worse... and worse?
 Based on our apathy…